-This training takes place in the base camp’s pool.
-By the end of your first week in Thailand, you’ll obtain your PADI Open Water Diver course.
+Training takes place in the base camp’s pool.
+By the end of your first week in Thailand, you’ll have your own PADI Open Water Diver course!
 This means you can officially take part in underwater conservation work with the team.
-In the long run, your volunteer work will contribute to helping protect coral reefs in Thailand.
+In the long run, your volunteer work will contribute to protecting coral reefs.

 Beach clean-ups along Ao Nang’s coastline

-After each beach clean-up, you’ll make notes, and share this data with local officials.
-This information can then be used for educational purposes, and for long-term conservation plans in the area.
+Your observations during beach cleanups will be recorded and shared with local officials.
+This information can then be used in education and for long-term conservation plans in the area.

 Plant and transplant mangroves as part of reforestation efforts

-With your own two hands, you will help dig up young mangrove plants to transplant them to areas where they spread their roots.
+Using your hands, you’ll dig up young mangrove plants to transplant them to areas where they can spread their roots.
 You’ll also plant saplings.